-Through partnerships with the ODE and ODPS, the SaferOH tip line is provided to Forest Hills at no cost.
+Through partnerships with the Department of Education and Workforce (DEW) and ODPS, the SaferOH tip line is provided to Forest Hills at no cost.

 STUDENT DISCIPLINE

 The Board of Education acknowledges that conduct is closely related to learning - an effective instructional program requires an orderly school environment and the effectiveness of the educational program is, in part, reflected in the behavior of students.